Marijuana Edibles: Cannabis Goes Gourmetfeatured

 Cannabis-infused treats are no longer limited to your pan of pot brownies made from a box mix.
 Nope, edibles are all grown up, and they have good taste.
 Even Ruhlman is weighing in on how to cook with cannabis.

-The quality and variety of edibles available on the market has grown by leaps and bounds.
-At the Emerald Cup hosted last month in Santa Rosa, we saw everything from cannabis infused cotton candy to medicated creme brulee.
+Judging by the beginner’s guide to kratom, the quality and variety of edibles available on the market has grown by leaps and bounds.
+At the Emerald Cup hosted last month in Santa Rosa, we saw everything from cannabis infused cotton candy to medicated creme brulee and of course, the new trend of KarmaCBDOils.
 When we walked the expo hall at the Marijuana Business Conference, there were times when we could easily have been at the Fancy Food Show, checking out booths of artisanal sodas and fair trade chocolate.
 Times have changed, edibles are more sophisticated than ever before, and with the growing focus on lab testing, products that are rising to the top are those that can deliver accurate and consistent dosing.

 It’s not surprising that cannabis patients in the Bay Area have their choice of delicious ways to medicate.
 We are a food-loving, food-obsessed tribe, who care about what we eat and how it tastes, and from the looks of it, edibles producers have taken note.
-So, if you are looking to medicate with the delicious in mind, look no further:
+So, if you are looking to medicate with the delicious in mind, you can check out Medterra.